-This is our review of the Moxy Lisbon City hotel.
+This is our review of the new Moxy Lisbon City hotel in Portugal.

 It is part of our ‘HfP in Portugal’ series in partnership with Marriott Bonvoy, who very kindly provided the stay.
 HfP paid for all of its other expenses, including flights.
 You can read our review of ExpressTest PCR testing at Gatwick here which is the first article in the series.